Athletics at the 2020 Summer Olympics – Men's triple jump: Summary

-Absent was the defending champion Christian Taylor of the U.S., #2 jumper of all time due to injury and bronze medalist Dong Bin, the field returned the silver medalist, #3 of all time Will Claye, #5 of all time Pedro Pichardo and just 4 months after setting the indoor world record, Hugues Fabrice Zango the world leader.
+Defending champion Christian Taylor (the #2 jumper of all time) did not participate due to injury, nor did 2016 bronze medalist Dong Bin.
+However, the field returned the 2016 silver medalist Will Claye (#3 of all time), Pedro Pichardo (#5 of all time), and Hugues Fabrice Zango, who had set the indoor world record 4 months prior.
 All had jumped over 18 metres.
-Taylor and Claye had also been gold and silver at the most recent World Championships, with Zango as the bronze medalist.
+Taylor and Claye had also achieved gold and silver at the most recent World Championships, with Zango as the bronze medalist.
 Since the previous Olympics in April 2018, Pichardo had defected from Cuba and was now jumping for Portugal.

-Four athletes managed to exceed 17 metres in the first round, Claye was first down the runway with a 17.19m.
-Five jumpers later, Pichardo established himself as the leader with 17.61m, Donald Scott moved onto the podium with a 17.15m, then Yasser Triki moved into second at 17.30m, breaking his own Algerian national record.
+Four athletes managed to exceed 17 metres in the first round.
+Claye was first down the runway with a 17.19m.
+Five jumpers later, Pichardo established himself as the leader with 17.61m, Donald Scott moved onto the podium with a 17.15m, and Yasser Triki moved into second at 17.30m, breaking his own Algerian national record.
 Of the jumpers with a legal first attempt, Zango found himself in dead last place with at 15.91m.
 Leading off the second round, Claye landed his feet somewhere close to Pichardo's mark but dropped his elbow further back.
 He turned around to find that effort was a foul.
 A couple of jumps later, Zhu Yaming landed in the same area for 17.41m, to move into second place.
 Pichardo duplicated his 17.61m and Triki produced a second national record 17.42m to take back his position.
 With a 16.83m, Zango improved but still found himself in 9th place, in danger of being eliminated before the final three jumps.